-Whether you are seeking jewelry, woven rugs, shawls, ceramics or elaborate wooden figures, the famous alebrijes, you might be overwhelmed by the variety and quality of local crafts.
+Whether you are seeking jewelry, woven textiles, ceramics, or elaborate wooden figures – the famous alebrijes – you might be overwhelmed by the variety and quality of local crafts.
 Our suggestion – take your time, check out and add a star if you’d like to the photos, read a bit before you arrive and visit a few of the stores and meet our favorite artesanos.

-Request – Please let us know which artisans have their own websites, Facebook pages and other online galleries which sell their crafts and educate potential clients and longtime friends.
+Request – Please let us know which venues and artisans have their own websites, Facebook pages, and other online portals which help tell the stories, sell the crafts, and invite potential clients and connect longtime friends.

 • Be respectful and saveor the soundscapes.

 • Learn how to say ‘thank you’ in an Indigenous language.
 Oaxaca has 16 Indigenous groups and more than 100 languages.
 Here are a few greetings from the local markets.

 • Seek out old friends.
-Print a photo you’ve seen on Flickr and seek out the vendor or artisan.
-Give them what you have printed out.
+Print a photo I’ve shared years ago on Flickr and seek out the vendor or artisan.
+We are always keen on connecting with our friends.

 Instituto Oaxaqueño de las Artesanias, Garcia Vigil #809, 514-0861.
 Open daily.
 This state-run institution (formerly called Aripo) presents an exquisite collection of crafts Flickr